wuerzlefish/Qlockwork/Readme.txt

          This would blow up the ESP or even the USB port because of high power demand of the LED stripe.
          Always use an external 5V powersupply with at least 4A.

-Disclaimer: Qlockwork2 uses lots of third party libraries.
+Disclaimer: Qlockwork uses lots of third party libraries.
             I can not guarantee the integrity of these libraries.
-            You use Qlockwork2 at your own risk.
+			You use the Qlockwork firmware at your own risk.

 You can download the latest version of the firmware here: http://tmw-it.ch/qlockwork/